pashaba/website-templates/cloud-hosting-free-bootstrap-responsive-website-template/readme.txt

 - You are allowed to use all files for both personal and commercial projects.

-- If you use/modify the resources in your projects,we’d appreciate a linkback to this site.
+- If you use/modify the resources in your projects,weâ€™d appreciate a linkback to this site.

 - You do not have rights to redistribute,resell or offer files from this site to any third party